How Do I Shut Off the Water to My House: Step-by-Step Guide

 Finding Your Water Meter Location

-The water meter is usually near the street or in your basement.
+The water meter may be in a meter box near the street or property line, or in the basement.
+When you open the box, you may notice the meter and shutoff hardware inside.
+On some properties, an exterior hose connection or hose bib nearby can help you identify the area.
 It's in a concrete or plastic box labeled "water meter."
 Knowing where it is helps you access it easily when needed.

 Using the Municipal Shut-Off Valve